 The SSC discussed whether increased risk or uncertainty was relative to previous assessments of the same stock, or relative to other stocks.
-Both are relevant and elaboration by the authors or GPTs as to what the elevated risk refers to is encouraged.
-For example, the Aleutian Islands golden king crab stock assessment has an increased risk relative to other assessments associated with the use of fishery CPUE in lieu of a survey, and the Gulf of Alaska pollock assessment experienced an increased risk owing to the recent divergence of alternative survey indices from each other.
+Both are relevant and elaboration by the authors or Plan Teams as to what the elevated risk refers to is encouraged.
+For example, the Golden King Crab stock assessment has an increased risk relative to other assessments associated with the use of fishery CPUE in lieu of a survey, and the Gulf of Alaska pollock assessment experienced an increased risk owing to the recent divergence of alternative survey indices from each other.